doggiedoc/hello_world/README.md

 # hello_world
-Learning to use a GitHub Repository
+Learning to use a GitHub Repository.

+Learning about branches and commits.